 In comparison to Cloud options, you could host Atlassian Data Center products in your own existing data center, via VMs or similar mechanisms.

-In this instance, the hosting bill can be reduced if you have a particularly advanced in house solution or company-wide personal Cloud.
+In this instance, the hosting bill can be reduced if you have a particularly advanced in-house solution or company-wide personal Cloud.
 However, maintenance of the RDBMS and other aspects of infrastructure is now your responsibility.

 Unless your data center supports multiple zones, the lack of redundancy can be problematic.
 Also, for failover, you will need a data center in another geographic region.
-This in itself can be a large capital and intensive task to complete.
+This in itself can be a large capital and an intensive task to complete.